The Summer Set

 The Summer Set is an American pop rock band from Scottsdale, Arizona.
 The band consists of lead vocalist Brian Logan Dales, guitarist John Gomez, bass guitarist Stephen Gomez, and drummer Jess Bowen.
 The Summer Set was signed to The Militia Group in 2008, Razor & Tie from 2009 to 2011, and to Fearless Records from 2012 to 2017.
-The Summer Set has released four full-length studio albums: Love Like This (2009), Everything's Fine (2011), Legendary (2013), and Stories for Monday (2016).
+The Summer Set has released four full-length studio albums: Love Like This (2009), Everything's Fine (2011), Legendary (2013), Stories for Monday (2016), and Meet Me At The Record Store (2025).
 The band toured with numerous musical acts, including the Cab, We Are the In Crowd, Mayday Parade, Sleeping with Sirens, All Time Low, the Downtown Fiction, and Action Item.
 The band was on hiatus from October 2017 to August 2021.

 The Summer Set's musical style has been regarded as pop rock, pop punk, alternative rock, emo pop, pop music, synth-pop heavy, and power pop.

 History

 Early years

 Prior to the formation of the Summer Set, Jess Bowen and brothers Stephen and John Gomez played in a band called Last Call for Camden, along with Kennedy Brock of The Maine and Weston Michl.
 Last Call for Camden released one album, Keep Your Feet On the Ground, before disbanding.

 The Summer Set was formed in 2007, when John Gomez, Stephen Gomez, Jess Bowen, and Brian Logan Dales began writing and performing music.
 Josh Montgomery joined the band as a guitarist in 2008.
-The Summer Set self-released their first EP Love the Love You Have in November 2007.
+The Summer Set self-released their first EP, Love the Love You Have, in November 2007.
 In April 2008, the band signed its first record deal with The Militia Group.
 The band recorded and released their EP …In Color on June 24, 2008.
 In November 2008, The Summer Set recorded a pop punk cover of Usher's hit song " Love in This Club".

-In December 2008, the band released their third EP Meet Me on the Left Coast, which featured two new tracks and a cover of "Love in This Club" as an iTunes bonus track.
+In December 2008, the band released their third EP, Meet Me on the Left Coast, which featured two new tracks and a cover of "Love in This Club" as an iTunes bonus track.
 The band also appeared on the Punk Goes Classic Rock album released on April 27, 2010, by Fearless Records, covering "I Wanna Rock and Roll All Nite" by Kiss.

 On the April 5, 2011, episode of Dancing with the Stars, actress Chelsea Kane and partner Mark Ballas danced a Cha-Cha-Cha set to the Summer Set's "Chelsea".
 In a behind-the-scenes package shown prior to the dance, Kane revealed that the song was written for her by Brian Logan Dales, who she had been dating at that time.

 Love Like This

-The Summer Set's debut full-length album Love Like This was released on October 13, 2009.
+The Summer Set's debut full-length album, Love Like This, was released on October 13, 2009.

-On July 6, 2010, the Summer Set released an expanded version of their debut album Love Like This titled Love Like Swift, which featured five live Taylor Swift cover songs (recorded at The Hoodwink at the 2010 Bamboozle Festival).
+On July 6, 2010, the Summer Set released an expanded version of their debut album, Love Like This, titled Love Like Swift, which featured five live Taylor Swift cover songs (recorded at The Hoodwink at the 2010 Bamboozle Festival).